-The chart on the left demonstrates that in 2011, fire and natural forces accounted for the largest share of gross premiums written, and increased by 5.0%.
+The above chart demonstrates that in 2011, fire and natural forces accounted for the largest share of gross premiums written, and increased by 5.0%.
 This increase is mainly attributable to the growth in premiums written abroad, where fire business dominates.
 The share of motor business decreased by 1.9 percentage points compared to the prior year as a result of smaller volumes of proportional reinsurance business in Slovenia.